stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `create` method simply simply checks if the user exists and is confirmed.
 If they are, then we check their password.
 If the password is correct, we log them in via the `login` method we created in the `Authentication` Concern.
-Otherwise, we render a an alert.
+Otherwise, we render an alert.
 >   - We're able to call `user.authenticate` because of [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password)
 >   - Note that we call `downcase` on the email to account for case sensitivity when searching.
 > - The `destroy` method simply calls the `logout` method we created in the `Authentication` Concern.